Compared to some, my life is luxurious...but compared to others, I live in poverty. Both experiences—being rich and poor—offer perspective.

 17. You Value What Little You Have

 If you only own one pair of good shoes, those shoes mean a lot to you.
-If you had to do odd jobs for years to save up for that car, it means a lot more than if your parents bought it, new, on your 16th birthday.
+If you had to do odd jobs for years to save up for that car, it means a lot more than if your parents bought it, brand new, for your 16th birthday.
 You know that what little you have might easily be lost, so you cherish it more.

 17 Possible Disadvantages of Being Rich